OpenDataServices/os4d/docs/development/getting-started.md

 * Is there an existing community around this issue or data?
 * What are the priority goals of standardisation? (good practice, interoperability... etc. )

-Read more in our blog post: ['How do you know when you need an open data standard?'](http://www.opendataservices.coop/blog/2017/11/21/how-do-you-know-when-you-need-a-standard)

 ```eval_rst
 .. _team: